-Custom reports are exclusively available to Enterprise plan subscribers.
-They enable organizations to design flexible dashboards with configurable widgets, build visualizations, customize tables, combine data from different sources, and organize reports to fit internal reporting needs.
+Custom reports are available only for Enterprise plans.
+Custom reports enable Enterprise customers to design flexible dashboards with configurable widgets.
+You can build visualizations, customize tables, combine data from different sources, and organize reports to fit your internal reporting needs.

 Advanced saved reports (dashboards)

-- Widget expansion — add widgets from existing reports or create new ones from the bottom of the dashboard.
+- Adding more widgets from either existing reports or by building new ones; the options will appear at the bottom of the dashboard

 Reusing and copying widgets

-- Use existing widget — browse and add widgets from pre-built or custom reports
+Use existing widget: browse widgets from pre-built or custom reports and add them to the current report.

-Note: Only Payroll custom reports are automatically shared with HR All access users.
+Note: Reporting sharing options are limited at this time.
+Only Payroll custom reports are automatically shared with HR All access users.
 All other custom reports are visible only to the user who created them.

 Accessing the custom report builder